- Home

 Typically, when the thyroid gland receives signals from the thyroid-stimulating hormone (TSH), it makes thyroid hormones.
 However, if you don’t have enough iodine, the thyroid can’t make enough hormones in response to these signals.

-To compensate for low iodine levels, the thyroid gland works harder and harder in an effort to make more thyroid hormones, causing it to become ‘overactive’.
+To compensate for low iodine levels, the thyroid gland works harder and harder to make more thyroid hormones, causing it to become ‘overactive’.

-According to science, most cases of overactive thyroid can be treated by increasing intake of iodine.
+According to research, most cases of an overactive thyroid can be treated by increasing intake of iodine.

 Iodine can be used to treat thyroid cancer